openshift/machine-config-operator/docs/HACKING.md

 Most changes you'll want to test live against a real cluster.
 Use [the installer](https://github.com/openshift/installer/), and in particular you'll want to use the "latest CI" release of the installer.
 As of the time of this writing, that's 4.2.
 More information on the [release page](https://openshift-release.svc.ci.openshift.org/).

+Go v1.12 is used for development of the MCO.

 These instructions will be kept up to date generally against the leading edge of the installer.
 Make sure you have set `KUBECONFIG` per the output of the installer.

 ## Building Components